godaddy/asherah/docs/Metastore.md

    AttributeName=Created,AttributeType=N \
 <billing mode / provisioned throughput setup>
 ```
-**NOTE:** The DynamoDB metastore implementation does not currently support global tables.
-If/when it does, we will add any additional info.

 ##### Item Data Size Estimates
 The estimates provided are based on examples using product id, system id, and partition id with lengths of 11, 13, and 10 bytes respectively.